mrsilver76/plex-autoshutdown/README.md

 <p><img src="https://img.shields.io/badge/Windows-supported-0078D6?logo=windows&logoColor=white" alt="Windows"> <img src="https://img.shields.io/badge/Linux-supported-FCC624?logo=linux&logoColor=black" alt="Linux"> <img src="https://img.shields.io/badge/License-Unlicense-000000?logo=unlicense&logoColor=white" alt="Unlicense"> <img src="https://img.shields.io/github/stars/mrsilver76/plex-autoshutdown"></p>

-*A simple script which will check that no-one is using Plex before shutting down the server it is running on.*
+*A simple script that automatically shuts down your Plex server when no one is using it.*

-This script is useful for people who have no requirement to run their Plex server 24/7 and have periods of time where no-one is using their server (e.g. the early hours of the morning).
+This script checks for active streams and other activity before powering off the machine, making it useful for servers that do not need to run 24/7 and sit idle for long periods (typically overnight).

-**There are two scripts, one for Windows uses and one for Linux users.** The Linux one may work with macOS, but I have no way of verifying.
-I'm happy to take a submission/fix from someone who owns one.
+**There are two scripts, one for Windows and one for Linux.** The Linux version may also work on macOS, but this has not been tested.
+Contributions from macOS users are welcome.

 ## 🧰 Features

-Despite being small, these scripts have some useful features:

 * 🖥️ Works on Windows and Linux (and possibly macOS)
 * ⚙️ Easy to set up, there is only one option that you _**must**_ configure.